HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 This implementation guide describes how the knowledge architecture for clinical practice guidelines has been manifested within FHIR Resources and the FHIR Architectural and Implementation Frameworks.

-# 7. **Tiers of Functionality** [Section 07: Tiers of Functionality](documentation-approach-07-tiers-of-functionality.html) <!-- link to section 07 ... draw from: http://build.fhir.org/ig/HL7/cqf-recommendations/documentation-approach.html !-->
+# 7. [**Tiers of Functionality**](documentation-approach-07-tiers-of-functionality.html) <!-- link to section 07 ... draw from: http://build.fhir.org/ig/HL7/cqf-recommendations/documentation-approach.html !-->

 This implementation guide defines three (3) tiers of functionality, very roughly analogous to the tiers of architecture in software engineering